Someone is hacked every 39 seconds. That was concluded by a study by Michael Cukier from the Clark School of Engineering.

 - Your passwords have changed without you knowing

-- Your device is installing software you didn’t authorize
+- Your device is installing the software you didn’t authorize

 - You get fake antivirus messages asking you to install